SimonLMC/cloudflow/README.md

 - MLflow, on the other hand, is an open source platform for the complete machine learning lifecycle that helps to manage experiments, package code into reproducible runs, and share and deploy models.

-By integrating Cloudpickle with MLflow, __Cloudflow__ provides an easy and efficient way to serialize and save complex machine learning models, track your experiments and their results, and share your models with others in a reproducible and scalable way.
+By integrating Cloudpickle with MLflow, __CloudFlow__ provides an easy and efficient way to serialize and save complex machine learning models, track your experiments and their results, and share your models with others in a reproducible and scalable way.

 Whether you are working on a single project or collaborating with a team, Cloudflow can help you manage your machine learning models more effectively and streamline your machine learning workflow.